Fraktal/nina-emoticon/README.md

 This code is being developed by the NINA Lab at the **University of North Carolina Asheville**.
 This application is in development.
 Please be aware of this as you look at the code.

+**The lab has been closed due to professor relocation.
+Project is continued under Sentinet using neural networks for sentiment analysis**

 Installation